harvardnlp/compound-pcfg/README.md

 # Compound Probabilistic Context-Free Grammars

 ## Dependencies
 The code was tested in `python 3.6` and `pytorch 1.0`.
-We also require the `nltk` package.
+We also require the `nltk` package if creating the processed data from the raw PTB dataset.

 ## Data
-The datasets can be downloaded [here](https://drive.google.com/open?id=1KmyP9zYU13wQxPg3MPpv3BPsWLDyLDgg).
+The processed datasets can be downloaded [here](https://drive.google.com/file/d/1m4ssitfkWcDSxAE6UYidrP6TlUctSG2D/view?usp=sharing).
 This contains the train/validation/test sets, as well as the vocabulary used (`ptb.dict`).
 If you want to create this from scratch, you can run
 ```
 python process_ptb.py --ptb_path PATH-TO-PTB/parsed/mrg/wsj --output_path DATA-FOLDER
 ```